matangi30/neog.camp/README.md

 # neog.camp
-In this repositories I have done the all project of neog.camp.
+In this repository I have done the all project of neog.camp.
 Using
 ->HTML
 ->CSS